Centre Director, Creative Industries Policy and Evidence Centre (PEC); and Executive Director, Creative Economy and Data Analytics, Nesta

-He spent eight years in a variety of roles as an economist at the Bank of England.
-Hasan has published widely in academic journals and policy publications on topics ranging from technological progress and economic growth to the economics of the creative and cultural sector.
+Prior to Nesta, Hasan worked as Executive Director at Lehman Brothers, as Deputy Chief Economist at the Foreign and Commonwealth Office and as an economist at the Bank of England.
+He has published widely in academic journals and policy publications on topics ranging from technological progress and economic growth to the economics of the creative and cultural sector.

 Hasan has a BA in Economics from Cambridge and an MPhil in Economics from the University of Oxford.
 He is also Adjunct Professor of Creative Industries at the Queensland University of Technology, and in 2013 was awarded an honorary Doctorate from the University of Brighton for his work on economic policy for the creative industries.
-In the 2015 New Years Honours he was awarded an MBE for services to the creative industries.
+In the 2015 New Year’s Honours he was awarded an MBE for services to the creative industries.

 Hasan is a member of the government’s Creative Industries Council and the Department for Digital, Culture, Media and Sport's Science Advisory Council.
 In 2017, he was elected to sit on the Royal Economic Society Council.
 Hasan is a member of the Senior Management Team of the Economic Statistics Centre of Excellence (ESCoE) supported by the Office for National Statistics (ONS) and a member of BEIS's Expert Peer Review Group for Evaluation.
 He is Principal Investigator and Centre Director for the AHRC’s new Creative Industries Policy and Evidence Centre.
 Hasan currently serves on the board of two Arts Council England National Portfolio Organisations: Darbar and Culture24.